Analysis based on the Anthropic Economic Index (March 2026) and Environmental Justice literature.

 Valerie Kuletz used the term sacrifice zone in 1998 to describe communities downwind of nuclear test ranges in the American West: places whose land, water, and health were treated as expendable in service of national priorities.
 Robert Bullard applied similar logic to industrial facility siting in Dumping in Dixie (1990), documenting that hazardous waste sites, petrochemical plants, and incinerators were not randomly distributed across the American South.
 They followed race and income.
 Facilities went where political resistance was lowest, and political resistance was lowest in communities with less money, less legal infrastructure, and less connection to the people making zoning decisions.

 Northern Virginia and Phoenix have the legal staff, environmental consultants, and political relationships to make data center siting uncomfortable.
-County commissioners in rural Mississippi and rural Wyoming get a familiar pitch instead: jobs, tax base, economic development.
-It rarely leads with how much the facility will draw from the local water table, or what happens to residential electricity rates when demand spikes.
+County commissioners in rural Mississippi and rural Wyoming get a familiar pitch: jobs, tax base, economic development.
+The pitch rarely leads with how much the facility will draw from the local water table, or what happens to residential electricity rates when demand spikes.

 A 100-megawatt data center uses as much electricity as roughly 100,000 homes.
 When local grid infrastructure cannot absorb that demand, upgrade costs get spread to residential ratepayers rather than to the hyperscaler that created them.